Putin puts nuclear forces on high alert, escalating tensions

 Ukraine is also releasing prisoners with military experience who want to fight for the country, authorities said.

-Putin hasn’t disclosed his ultimate plans, but Western officials believe he is determined to overthrow Ukraine’s government and replace it with a regime of his own, redrawing the map of Europe and reviving Moscow’s Cold War-era influence.
+Putin hasn’t disclosed his ultimate plans, but Western officials believe he is determined to overthrow Ukraine’s government and replace it with a regime of his own, reviving Moscow’s Cold War-era influence.

-The pressure on strategic ports in the south of Ukraine appeared aimed at seizing control of the country's coastline.
+The fighting in the south of Ukraine appeared aimed at seizing control of the country's coastline.
 A Russian Defense Ministry spokesman, Maj.
 Gen. Igor Konashenkov, said Russian forces had blocked the cities of Kherson on the Black Sea and the port of Berdyansk on the Azov Sea.

 He said the Russian forces also took control of an airbase near Kherson and the Azov Sea city of Henichesk.
 Ukrainian authorities also reported fighting near Odesa, Mykolaiv and other areas.